-I am foregoing the bulk of the publication information for the books listed below and providing only the author’s name, the title of the book, and the ISBN.
+I am foregoing the bulk of the publication information for the books listed in Helpful Reading and providing only the author’s name, the title of the book, and the ISBN.
 This should provide enough information for you to find the books at Amazon.com, your local bookstore, or town library.
 Check back occasionally because I am continuing to add our favorite books as we use them.

 Many good suggestions including information on beneficial insects.

 Homeyer, Henry.
 The Vermont Gardener’s Companion: An Insider’s Guide to Gardening in the the Green Mountain State.
 ISBN: 978-0-7627-4334-6

 This is a very useful book for those of us gardening in Vermont.